AR8Stefan/CFA-minigit/README.md

 Conclusion

-And they live happily ever after.
+In the end, they live happily ever after.